Chukowski/pictureme-business/SIEMENS_BRANDING.md

 ### Composition Details (Particle Field)
 - **Canvas**: 1080 × 1920 (9:16)
-- **Header**: Siemens logo centered inside a black band
+- **Header**: Siemens logo centered inside a white band
-- **Tagline**: “With Atellica systems, our goal is simple: less.” centered on its own black band above the footer
+- **Tagline**: "With Atellica systems, our goal is simple: less." centered on its own black band above the footer
 - **Footer**: Transparent PNG artwork centered on a black band
 - **Other Templates**: Render as plain AI images (no additional branding)